Inherent Vice (film): Plot

-Penny, an assistant district attorney with whom Doc is having a fling, gives him confidential files from which he learns that the LAPD pays the loan shark Adrian Prussia to kill people and that one of his victims was Bigfoot's former partner.
-Prussia is tied to the Golden Fang, and Doc learns that Charlock was involved with a deal, which is why he was killed.
-Doc visits Adrian, noticing his obsession with baseball bats, but is abducted and drugged by his partner, Puck.
+Penny, an assistant district attorney with whom Doc is having an affair, gives him confidential files from which he learns that the LAPD pays Adrian, who is tied to the Golden Fang, to kill people and that one of his victims was Bigfoot's former partner.
+Doc visits Adrian, but is attacked and imprisoned by Puck.
 He manages to escape, killing both Puck and Adrian.
-Bigfoot appears and rescues him, driving him home, but Doc discovers he has been set up: Bigfoot has planted heroin in his car.
-Doc arranges for the drugs to be returned to the Golden Fang in exchange for Coy's freedom.
-Doc and Shasta drive off together, and he tells her this doesn't mean they are back together.
+Bigfoot appears and rescues him, driving him home, but Doc discovers he has been set up: Bigfoot has planted heroin in his car (stolen from the Golden Fang as revenge for murdering his partner).
+Doc arranges for the drugs to be returned to the Golden Fang in exchange for Coy's freedom, as the Golden Fang runs Vigilant California.
+He drives Coy home and watches as he's reunited with Hope.
+Bigfoot visits Doc and apologizes for framing him, before leaving.
+Doc and Shasta drive off together, and they both say this does not mean they are back together.